cypator/splate-api/source/index.html.md

 ## Test Request

 This message is used to verify connectivity and synchronize sequence numbers.
-A test request should be responded to with a heartbeat from recipient
+A test request should be responded to with a heartbeat from the recipient

 | Tag | Name       | Mandatory | Description                                      |
 |-----|------------|-----------|--------------------------------------------------|